Bulgaria during World War II: Consequences and results

-As a consequence of World War II, the Soviet Union invaded Bulgaria and a Communist regime was installed in 1946 with Georgi Dimitrov at the helm.
-The monarchy was abolished in 1946 and the tsar sent into exile.
+As a consequence of World War II, the Soviet Union invaded Bulgaria and a communist government was installed in 1946 with Georgi Dimitrov as Prime Minister after the monarchy was abolished and the tsar sent into exile.
 The People's Republic of Bulgaria was established, lasting until 1990.
 The Red Army remained in occupation of Bulgaria until 1947.
 Bulgaria later joined the Warsaw Pact in 1954 and 1968 Warsaw Pact invasion of Czechoslovakia.

 Though the Bulgarian armistice with the Soviet Union had surrendered all territory occupied and claimed by Bulgaria in Greek and Yugoslavian Macedonia and Thrace, the Paris Peace Treaties of 1947 confirmed the incorporation of Southern Dobruja into Bulgaria during the War, thus making Bulgaria, apart from Croatia, the only Axis country that increased its pre-war territory.
 The occupied parts of the Aegean region and Vardar Macedonia remaining within the borders of Bulgaria were returned, with 150,000 Bulgarians being expelled from Western Thrace.

 Subsequent to their ordeal during the war, most of Bulgaria's remaining Jews, some 50,000 in September 1944 emigrated.
 About 35,000 left for Palestine during the British Mandate and the great majority of the remainder departed to the post-1948 State of Israel; by the first years of the 1950s some 45,000 Bulgarian Jews had left the post-war communist state.